 Free CAS MAS-I (Modern Actuarial Statistics I) Probability Models Practice Questions

-Practice probability models for CAS MAS-I. Questions cover parametric distributions, severity and frequency models, mixture distributions, and maximum likelihood estimation for actuarial loss data.
+Probability models on CAS Exam MAS-I cover parametric loss distributions, severity and frequency models, mixture distributions, and maximum likelihood estimation applied to property and casualty insurance data (CAS).

 2026 Syllabus